JoseJuan98/real-time-detection-system/README.md

 - $(f_x, f_y)$ is the focal length of the camera
 - $D(x,y)$ is the depth at position $(x,y)$
 - $(X,Y,Z)$ is the 3D position of the object

+## Dataset

+The dataset with the raw and depth images used for the position estimation was provided by our university, and it cannot be shared due to privacy reasons.

 ## Using Depth Map with YOLOv11